Seeed-Studio/wiki-documents/docs/Cloud.md

 ---
-description: Cloud and Chain
+description: Cloud
-title: Cloud and Chain
+title: Cloud
 keywords:
 - Cloud
-- Chain
 image: https://files.seeedstudio.com/wiki/wiki-platform/S-tempor.png
 last_update:
-  date: 07/05/2023
+  date: 05/24/2024
   author: Matthew
 ---

-This topic here introduces the Seeed Studio product documentation regarding the cloud service, which supports processed data management from computing boards and offers real-time operations to the users.
-There includes the industrial SenseCAP Cloud services and other cloud service applications on this page.
+Cloud service is a vital component that facilitates processed data management from computing boards and offers real-time operations to users.
+This page encompasses Seeed's industrial-grade SenseCAP cloud services, as well as other cloud service applications tailored to diverse needs.
+Through robust cloud infrastructure, Seeed provides users with the ability to securely store, analyze, and leverage processed data, enabling data driven decision-making and enhancing operational efficiency across various domains.

-## SenseCAP Cloud Production
+## SenseCAP Cloud Service

-<strong><font color={'8DC215'} size={"4"}>This portion here includes the cloud service offered by Seeed Studio, published for industrial IoT applications.
-Here you can find:</font></strong>
+<strong><font color={'8DC215'} size={"4"}>This section here showcases different cloud services being offered by Seeed Studio, tailed for varying industrial IoT applications.
+You can explore more on the following areas:</font></strong>

-- List of SenseCAP Cloud production
+- Catalogue of SenseCAP Cloud services and ecosystem
-- Instruction of data management and devices management of each production
+- Instructions for data management and devices management of each cloud product
-- Different API for different connecting purposes
+- APIs for varying connection purposes
-- Cloud & Chain Introduction
+- Introduction to cloud

 ### SenseCAP Dashboard / Portal